In this article

 Surround yourself with friends, family, and other loved ones who support you.
 You may even turn to addiction support groups to meet other people who are in similar positions as you.

-The more you surround yourself with healthy relationships, the easier it will be to recover from alcohol addiction.
+The more you surround yourself with healthy relationships, the easier it will be to recover and maintain sobriety.

 If you live with friends or family, kindly ask them to do the same to support your sobriety.

-One symptom of alcoholism is a diminishing enjoyment in things you once loved.
-The more you drink, the more your passions and responsibilities are likely to fall to the wayside.
-So, if you are trying to get and stay sober, consider engaging with the things you love again.
+The more you drink, the more your passions and responsibilities can fall to the wayside.
+So, if you're trying to get and stay sober, consider engaging with the things you love again.